doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-n` : indicates dry run, don't actually do anything, just printf's

-`-O name` : indicates set Lazyman configuration to namespace 'name' where 'name' can be one of `candy`, `free`, or `onno
+`-O name` : indicates set Lazyman configuration to namespace 'name' where 'name' can be one of `ecovim`, `free`, or `onno

 `-P` : indicates use Packer rather than Lazy to initialize